Even though LinkedIn has been around since 2003, the platform didn't allow the use of clickable hashtags until 2016.

 The short answer is yes, hashtags are a great way to reach audiences beyond your direct connections on LinkedIn.

 Let's say you only have 200 connections on LinkedIn.
 You publish an article on SEO and don't use any hashtags.
 For it to make a substantial impact, you'll need a lot of post engagement from second-and third-degree connections.

 Why place such limits on your content?
 By using hashtags, you maximize your post's reach potential.
 If the SEO hashtag has 100,000K followers and you use it, your post engagement can easily triple what it was without hashtags.

-Don't go overboard – LinkedIn's former senior director of product management, Pete Davies, recommends sticking to three hashtags.
+Don't go overboard – As mentioned above, LinkedIn's former senior director of product management, Pete Davies, recommends sticking to three hashtags.
 That should be enough to target the main keywords without looking spammy.

 Hashtags don't replace copy – Hashtags don't provide context, they should only be used to improve your discoverability.
 You should still have descriptions in everything you post.

-Mix the popular with the niche – When you only use popular hashtags, your content can get lost.
+Only using popular hashtags – When you only use popular hashtags, your content can get lost.
 If you go too niche, you may not reach enough people.
-Using a little bit of both strikes the perfect balance.
+Using a mix of niche and broad hashtags strikes the perfect balance.

 Once you get comfortable with the use of hashtags, you can start identifying which ones are performing the best.
 You may find that some lead to higher engagement rates than others.
 If so, those are worth reusing.